alokg-812/IIT-Madras/MAD2/Week5/README.md

 * Do other work
 * When the timer rings, you come back (callback is called)

-Great!
-Let’s continue with the **rest of the concepts** from your PDF, again in an easy, human-readable style.
-You already understand **APIs, separation of frontend/backend, async programming**, and **callbacks** — now let’s go deeper.

----

 ## 🔹 EVENTS – The Building Blocks of Interactivity